domiz918/vaultwarden-setup/README.md

 After installation finishes, open the zrok URL printed by the installer and create your Vaultwarden account.

-Once your account has been created, disable public registration:
+Once your account has been created, you can disable public registration with this command (not necessary though recommended):

 ```bash
 curl -fsSL https://raw.githubusercontent.com/domiz918/vaultwarden-setup/main/stop-signups.sh | bash